In this guide:

 Like insulation, draught-proofing your home is essential for keeping heat from escaping through leaks.
 In fact, draught-proofing is listed as one of the top Uswitch energy saving tips.
 Most older properties will lose heat through these leaky areas around windows, doors, floor gaps and the chimney.
 You can draught-proof the home with tools like a chimney draught excluder and sealant materials.

-Seal off areas like joints between the ceiling and the tops of windows, around any bathroom vents, and near the house foundation.
+Seal off areas like joints between the ceiling and the tops of windows, around any bathroom vents, and near your building’s foundations.

 For example, your energy bill will list your personal projection.
 This is the amount your household is expected to spend on energy throughout the next 12 months, based on past usage.
-You’ll also see the Tariff Comparison Rate, which breaks down how much you’re spending per kilowatt hour of electricity and gas.
+You may also see a Tariff Comparison Rate figure, which breaks down how much you’re spending per kilowatt hour of electricity and gas.